James MacSparran: Career

 The University of Oxford, to mark their appreciation of the sacrifices which he had made in resisting the dissenters, conferred on him the degree of D.D. on 5 April 1787.
 On 4 Aug.
 1751 Macsparran preached at St. Paul's Church, Narragansett, a sermon on the 'Sacred Dignity of the Christian Priesthood vindicated,' which he afterwards had printed at Newport, Rhode Island.
 The object of his discourse was to correct sundry irregularities which had crept into the worship of the English church in America; but the congregational clergy chose to understand it as directed against themselves, and some vigorous pamphleteering ensued, in which, however, Macsparran declined to take part.
 In 1752 the lawsuit, on which Mac Sparran expended at least 600 pounds, ended in favour of the 'independent teacher,' The Bishop of London condoled with him on the loss of a cause 'so just on the church's side,' and hinted that there would be no difficulty in making him bishop of Rhode Island were he so inclined.
 Mac Sparran accordingly went to England in the autumn of 1754, accompanied by his wife; but the death of his wife induced him to return to America in February 1756 without becoming a bishop.
 'He had rather dwell,' he said, 'in the hearts of his parishioners than wear all the bishop's gowns in the world.'
 He longed in reality for preferment in Ireland, for which he knew himself to be peculiarly well qualified, as he could read and write, and upon occasion preach, in Irish.

 His chief work is entitled America Dissected: being a Full and True Account of the American Colonies, Dublin, 1753.
 It consists of three letters addressed respectively to the Hon.
 Colonel Henry Cary, his cousin the Rev. Paul Limrick, and William Stevenson, and was published to warn 'unsteady people' against emigrating to America on account of bad climate, bad money, danger from enemies, pestilent heresies, and the like.
-This curious work, which is among the scarcest of Americana, was reprinted in an appendix to Wilkins Updike's History of the Episcopal Church in Narragansett, New York, 1847, with portraits of Macsparran and his wife.
+This curious work, which is among the scarcest of Americana, was reprinted in an appendix to Wilkins Updike's History of the Episcopal Church in Narragansett, New York City, 1847, with portraits of Macsparran and his wife.
 Mac Sparran likewise published several sermons, which are also very scarce.
 He contemplated printing an extended history of the colonies, especially of New England, but of this no trace could be found among his papers.

 Death

 Mac Sparran died at his house in South Kingston, Rhode Island, on 1 Dec.
-1757, and was buried on 6 Dec. under the communion table in St. Paul's, Narragansett.
+1757, and was buried on 6 Dec. under the altar in St. Paul's, Narragansett.
 On 22 May 1722 he married Hannah, daughter of William Gardiner of Boston Neck, Narragansett.
 She died in London of smallpox on 24 June 1755, and was buried in Broadway Chapel burying-yard in Westminster, leaving no issue.

 He was inducted into the Rhode Island Heritage Hall of Fame in 1998.